MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/sidebandaudio/ns-sidebandaudio-_sidebandaudio_endpoint_descriptor.md

 # _SIDEBANDAUDIO_ENDPOINT_DESCRIPTOR structure

 ## -description
-Describes the characteristics of the audio Endpoint driver.
-This information does not change while the interface is enabled but can change while disabled.
+Describes the characteristics of an Sideband audio Endpoint.
+Audio driver should query this information to build the KS filter representing this endpoint.

 ## -struct-fields